railsbridge-boston/railsbridge-boston/views/pre_workshop.markdown

 ## OS X 10.6 and above:

-Pick one of the following options:
+Pick one of the following options.
+The main difference is that Option 1  will install Ruby and various tools directly into your computer operating system, whereas Option 2 will install a temporary and easy-to-remove "virtual machine" containing all the software you need for the workshop.

 ### Option 1.
 Download RailsInstaller